Hemanth-110500/Illumio/README.md

 <flow_log_file>: Path to the input flow log file (e.g., vpc_flowlogs.txt).
 <lookup_table_file>: Path to the lookup table CSV file (e.g., lookup_table.csv).

+python3 main.py vpc_flowlogs.txt lookup_table.csv

+Output Files:

+tag_counts.csv: A CSV file with the tag and corresponding count. port_protocol_counts.csv: A CSV file with the port, protocol, and corresponding count.

+Error Handling:

+The script handles missing or incorrectly formatted lines in the flow log file by skipping them and logging a message.
+Errors in loading the lookup table or processing the logs (e.g., missing files, incorrect formats) will result in the script printing an error message and exiting.